krishnakanth-pawar/Overlapping-Object-Cropping/README.md

 # Overlapping Object Cropping

-##  Objective
+##  Overview
 This project implements an automated system to **detect and crop the primary object** from images containing **two overlapping objects** — typically a **hand** overlapping a **face**.
 The system identifies both regions, determines which object should be considered *primary*, and crops that object accurately.
+Note: Sample images can be used for the test.

 ---

-##  Approach Overview

 ### Step-by-step Pipeline
 1. **Detection**